panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 Using function overloading requires defining the overload signatures: a set of functions with parameter and return types, but without a body.
 These signatures indicate how the function should be invoked.

 Additionally, you have to write the proper implementation of the function (implementation signature): the parameter and return types, as well the function body.

-Later you can call the function only according to the overload signatures.
+Note that the implementation signature is not callable.

-Aside from regular functions, overloading can also be applied methods in classes.
+Aside from regular functions, methods in classes can be overload too.